You know the ones, where you get the shoot ‘for free’ and then have to remortgage your house for the photographs.

 I personally tried to start a side-hustle on top of a stressful career and nearly caused myself some serious mental damage.

 A portfolio career is much better for me.
-I can flex the hours I work on IWMLBproject and pick and choose when I do consultancy work for money.
+I can flex the hours I work on IWMLBproject and pick and choose when I do freelance work for money.

 A portfolio career can be any combination you choose with any number of income streams.
 If you want to start a business it could look like this: